If you enjoy cooking with strawberries, then you have to try strawberries and fresh mozzarella with mint pesto drizzle for a burst of unique flavor!

 Strawberries and Fresh Mozzarella with Mint Pesto Drizzle

 - ¼ cup almonds (sliced)

 - ½ clove garlic

-Drizzle ½ teaspoon balsamic vinegar and 1 to 2 tablespoons of the mint pesto over the cheese and strawberries on each plate.
-Garnish with mint leaves.
+- Drizzle ½ a teaspoon of balsamic vinegar and 1-2 tablespoons of the mint pesto over the cheese and strawberries.